Woolwich: Michael Adebowale discharged from hospital

 "We wholeheartedly condemn all those who engage in acts of terror and fully reject any suggestion by them that religion or politics can justify this kind of violence."

-The statement added: "We unreservedly put our faith in the rule of law and, with others, fully expect that all the perpetrators will be brought to justice under the law of the land."'State of secrecy'
+The statement added: "We unreservedly put our faith in the rule of law and, with others, fully expect that all the perpetrators will be brought to justice under the law of the land."

 Meanwhile, it has emerged that Mr Adebolajo complained to a human rights group last year that he and his family were being "harassed" by British security services in order to get their help.